-Why do people seek out counseling, coaching or synergy services?
+Why do people seek out counseling or coaching services?

 People pursue services for a multitude of reasons.
 Individuals, couples, and families frequently seek out therapy when they are facing significant life transitions or difficulties, and their attempts at resolving concerns have proven unsuccessful.
 This may include battling long-term struggles with mental health, addiction, interpersonal conflict, and/or debilitating distress in one or more areas of life.
 When first starting counseling, some people may believe they are at a point of crisis, may express feelings of being overwhelmed, and their identified concerns prove to be barriers to their desired growth and happiness.